What is Therapeutic Alliance? On the Value of Building Rapport

 The most important things the client can do are:

 As simple as it sounds, it can be a lot harder in practice to articulate these things.
-If you knows them on day one, that’s great . . . but it isn’t necessary.
+Engaging in genuine dialogue is difficult.
+If you know your goals for therapy on day one, that’s great . . . but it isn’t necessary.
 Maybe at this point you just know that you want to change something.
 In that case, be open with your therapist about your process of discovering your goals, and your thoughts and feelings about the direction that may be offered by your therapist as you clarify your goals.

 Finally, be sure to provide ongoing feedback to your therapist about how you think the therapeutic process is going, and whether you’d like to alter or end the course of treatment.
 Both of these are natural and normal parts of treatment.